cloudentity/pyron-docs/README.md

 ##### Verify

-Executing `curl -v {pyron-ip}/example` should return 200 status code with body of `example.com` web page.
+Executing `curl -v localhost:8080/example` should return 200 status code with body of `example.com` web page.

 > NOTE<br/>
-> Pyron's alive endpoint is at `/` path. `curl -v {pyron-ip}/` should return 200 status code.
+> Pyron's alive endpoint is at `/` path. `curl -v localhost:8080/` should return 200 status code.

 ##### Environment variables

-You can configure Pyron using environment variables defined in `/opt/pyron/envs` file.
+You can configure Pyron using environment variables defined in `install/configs/.pyron_env` file.
-After changing a variable, restart Pyron using `supervisorctl restart pyron` command.
+After changing a variable, recreate Pyron container using `docker-compose up -d` command.

 <a id="config"></a>
 ## Configure